AmirTajaddodi/nw-hacks-2023/README.md

 # nw-hacks-pill-dispenser
 Project submission for nwHacks 2023.
 Smart pill dispenser that reminds you to take medication, dispenses pills, and keeps track of expiry dates and temperature & humidity conditions.

-- Provides an auditory reminder to take medication/supplements at scheduled intervals
+- The pill dispenser provides an auditory reminder to take medication/supplements at scheduled intervals
-- Dispenses one pill at a time
+- It dispenses one pill at a time using a sonar sensor to detect the pill that falls into the container and prevent further dispensing of pills
-- Displays temperature and humidity for constant moderation of weather conditions
+- It displays temperature and humidity for constant moderation of weather conditions
 - Displays expiry date so you’ll never forget about it

 How it works: